 People might confuse your project with something built by the core team, and we want to make sure users know who to go to for help.

 You worked hard on your project, and we want it to stand out!

 In an effort to promote these goals, please use the following as guidelines when developing your brand.

-Here you go.
-It includes our logo and wordmark in vector formats.
+Get them here.
+It includes our logo and wordmark in vector and .png formats.